rackerlabs/docs-developer-blog/_posts/2018-09-28-molecule-for-ansible-role-creation.md

 ### Molecule test

 Now we run test.
-This goes through all the steps and will tell us if what we think we're doing is actually working based our our `testinfra` tests.
-This will test our role by destroying any existing virtual machine, checking the syntax on the role, creating a new virtual machine, running our playbook, and linting and running our tests.
+This goes through all the steps and tells us whether what we think we're doing is actually working based our our `testinfra` tests.
+This tests our role by destroying any existing virtual machine, checking the syntax on the role, creating a new virtual machine, running our playbook, and linting and running our tests.
 If there are any issues, this should let us know.

 ```
 ~/Projects/example_playbooks/nginx_install$ molecule test